silverstripe/cwp/docs/en/01_Working_with_projects/07_Releasing.md

 A good release practice is to tag a certain Git revision to a version number each time you are doing a release.

 This is done by tagging a release from the developer's machine and pushing tags into Gitlab.
-They will be picked up automatically by Deploynaut.
+They will be picked up automatically by Dashboard.
 To get started, first check which tags are already available:

 	git tag